klb2/qmkpy/paper/paper.md

 ---
-title: 'QMKPy: A Python Framework for the Quadratic Multiple Knapsack Problem'
+title: 'QMKPy: A Python Testbed for the Quadratic Multiple Knapsack Problem'
 tags:
   - knapsack problems
   - QMKP